Vopaaz/checkpointing/docs/docs/behavior.md

 and cases where it would be correctly re-executed.

 !!! attention
-    All examples in this page leads to the correct result.
+    All examples in this page have correct results.
     However, there are some cases where the function will be incorrectly skipped, or not using the cache as expected.
     Please see [Caveats](caveats.md).